arenas-guerrero-julian/pycottas/docs/documentation.md

 `{++pycottas.rdf2cottas(rdf_file_path, cottas_file_path, index='spo')++}`

-Compress an RDF file in plain text format into COTTAS.
+Compress an RDF file in a plain text format into COTTAS.
 The compressed file is indexed for efficient querying.

 **`Parameters:`**